TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 Estrogen isn't working alone here.
 A few other things are shifting at the same time:

-Cortisol goes up.
-Sleep gets disrupted, your stress response gets twitchier, and that shows up as more clenching and grinding — especially at night, when you have zero control over it.
+• Cortisol goes up.
+Sleep gets disrupted, your stress response gets twitchier, and, for some people, this shows up as more clenching and grinding.

 None of this is separate.
 It's the same shift, showing up in different parts of your body at the same time.